earthbucks/earthbucks/ts/earthbucks-com/app/markdown/about.md

 six years in physics graduate school at Washington University in St. Louis before quitting in 2013 to [work full-time on Bitcoin](https://youtu.be/6F57HIxQuMo).
 I joined BitPay in September 2013 as a software engineer.
-BitPay offered the ability to accept part of your salary in Bitcoin, which I embraced by becoming the first person to accept my full salary in Bitcoin at BitPay, and probably the first in the world.
+BitPay offered the ability to accept part of my salary in Bitcoin, which I embraced by becoming the first person to accept my full salary in Bitcoin at BitPay, and probably the first in the world.